flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 **GC**: garbage collection.
 The process of reclaiming memory that is no longer being used.

-**Memory Leak**: progressive use of more and more memory by an application, for example, by repeatedly creating (but not disposing of) a listener.
+**Memory Leak**: Progressive use of more and more memory by an application, for example, by repeatedly creating (but not disposing of) a listener.

-**Memory Bloat**: using more memory than is necessary for optimal performance, for example, by using overly large images or not canceling a stream.
+**Memory Bloat**: Using more memory than is necessary for optimal performance, for example, by using overly large images or not closing a stream.

-**Object's Retaining Path**: references to an object from a root object that prevents the object from being GCed.
+**Object's Retaining Path**: Sequence of references from the root object that prevents the object from being GCed.

-### Leak Types
+### Leak types

-To detect memory leaks, the tool assumes that, with proper memory management, an object's disposal and collection should happen sequentially, close to each other.
+To detect memory leaks, the tool assumes that, with proper memory management, an object's disposal and garbage collection should happen sequentially, close to each other.

 By monitoring disposal and GC events, the tool detects different types of leaks:

-**Not disposed of, but GCed (not-disposed)**: a disposable object was GCed, without being disposed first.
-This means that the object's disposable content is using memory after the object was no longer needed.
+**Not disposed, but GCed (not-disposed)**: a disposable object was GCed, without being disposed first.
+This means that the object's disposable content is using memory after the object is no longer needed.
-To fix the leak, invoke `dispose()` to free up the unneeded object.
+To fix the leak, invoke `dispose()` to free up the memory.

-**Disposed of, but not GCed (not-GCed)**: an object was disposed, but not GCed after certain number of GC events.
+**Disposed, but not GCed (not-GCed)**: an object was disposed, but not GCed after certain number of GC events.
 This means that a reference to the object is preventing it from being garbage collected after it's no longer needed.